alzapiedi/ruby-chess/README.md

 # Command Line Chess
 This is a simple command line chess game written in Ruby.
-To play, run ruby game.rb in your terminal.
+To play, first run gem install colorize then run ruby game.rb.